boby360/Pikaptcha/README.md

 # Pikaptcha
 **This project has been discontinued and is out of date.
 If anyone would like to take over, please let me know via Discord.**

-**This is a fully functional as of 1/22/2017.
+**This is fully functional as of 1/22/2017.
 It doesn't accept the TOS as the method is out of date.
 This can be done via PokemonGoMap, PokeAlert and im sure other methods. - Boby360**

 Based off pikapy by skvvv, which is based off ptc2 Kitryn, which is based off ptcaccount by jepayne1138, etc.
 Also uses pogoapi from keyphact